The Controller Emulator app has two use-cases:

 The physical controller also includes buttons to control the volume of your

 class shows the various inputs and buttons you can listen to.

 Recenter the controller

 If you find that the headset and controller are not aligned, you can recenter them.
 To recenter, press and hold the Home button on the controller/emulator (the lower button with a circle).
 Hold the controller/phone in front of you and level with the horizon for at least 1 second, then release the Home button.

 Since users can't see a controller with a headset on, it is designed to be easy to understand by touch alone.
 To simulate this with the Controller Emulator, you can use a physical cutout so you can feel the trackpad and button areas.

 |Controller Emulator Overlay - A4||Download|

 |Controller Emulator Overlay - Vector||Download|

-You can use the Controller Emulator in Play mode of both the Unity and Unreal editors.
+You can use the Controller Emulator in Play mode of both the Unity and Unreal editors as follows:

 - If Developer options is hidden, go to Settings > About phone and tap Build number seven times.
 Return to the previous screen to find Developer options.